 Stress Awareness Month Strategies for the Workplace & Everywhere

 Stress Awareness Month is observed in April.
-Stress Awareness Day takes place on the first Wednesday of every November.
+Stress Awareness Day takes place on the first Wednesday of every November, this year falling on November 3rd, 2021.

 What is Stress Awareness Month?

 Stress Awareness Month represents an opportunity for individuals, employers, and health care professionals to promote awareness about stress and its effects.
-According to the American Psychological Association, 75% of Americans reported feeling a moderate to high level of stress over the last month and almost half reported that this stress leavel was higher in comparison to how they felt the previous year.
+According to the American Psychological Association, 76% of Americans say the coronavirus pandemic is a significant source of stress and 35% say their level of stress about the pandemic has increased in the past month.

 Who Should Participate in Stress Awareness Month?